ifeekz/lendsqr_wallet_api/DESIGN.md

 ***Logging and error-handling***: Build a centralized error-handling component for error handling in Node.js architecture, hence, avoiding duplication.

 #### 7. Practice writing asynchronous code
-Async/await mode has cleaner code, better readability, and easier error handling, thus, i went for it.
+Async/await mode has cleaner code, better readability, and easier error handling, thus, I went for it.

 #### 8. Using config file and environment variables
 As the application scales, you'll require global configuration options that every module can access.
 I used a separate file and put everything inside a `config` folder in the project structure.